lukes/herald/README.md

 ### Actions

-By default Herald will use Growl if it is installed.
+By default Herald will use Ruby's `$stdout` and simply prints what it finds.

 You can swap in another action, by passing Herald an `action` parameter: